Dormant or Never Traded? The One Filing You Still Owe

 A dormant company that files its accounts late picks up the same late-filing penalties as a trading one.
 A company that never made a penny can still be fined simply for filing its dormant accounts late: £150 up to one month late, rising to £375, then £750, then £1,500 over six months late, and doubled if accounts are late two years running.
 If the accounts never arrive, Companies House can compulsorily strike the company off against your wishes, the bank account can be frozen, and anything it still owns can pass to the Crown.

+The work is small.
+The danger is that a dormant company is easy to forget, with no invoice and no customer to remind you, until a penalty letter arrives.
 Penalties stop climbing the moment you file, and never start at all if the simple accounts go in on time.
-Keeping a dormant company compliant is a few minutes a year.

 Want to close it for good?
 The clean way

 If the company has served its purpose, there is a proper way to close it.
 You apply for voluntary strike-off using form DS01, signed by a majority of directors, for £13 online (£18 by paper).
 The order matters: bring your accounts and Corporation Tax up to date with HMRC first, marking the accounts and return as final and paying any tax due, then send a copy of the DS01 within 7 days to anyone affected, such as shareholders and creditors.
+Get the order wrong and a refund or open tax return can block your strike-off for months.
 The one approach to avoid is simply walking away, because an abandoned company can be compulsorily struck off, its account frozen, and its assets passed to the Crown.

 If you might use the company again, keeping it dormant and filing the simple yearly accounts is often cheaper than closing now and forming a new company later.